Skip to content

 Most Australians grew up using conventional antiperspirants that stop sweat with aluminium salts.
 They work by plugging sweat ducts so moisture can’t reach the skin’s surface.
 Natural deodorants take a different approach.
 Instead of blocking sweat, they focus on controlling odour with mineral and botanical ingredients like magnesium hydroxide, zinc salts, arrowroot and plant clays.
 These actives neutralise the compounds that cause body odour while still allowing your body to sweat naturally.

 So why bother making the switch?
 First, skin comfort.
 Many Australians find traditional deodorants sting after shaving or cause rashes in the heat.
 Natural formulas are typically gentler, especially those designed for sensitive skin without baking soda.
 Second, transparency.
-Ingredient lists are short, recognisable and often organic.
+Ingredient lists are short, recognisable and often organic or low-tox.
 You know exactly what you’re putting on your body.
 And third, sustainability.
 Eco-friendly brands are leading the charge with paper tubes, refill tins and recyclable glass roll-ons—meaning fewer single-use plastics heading to landfill.

 But what about price?
 Natural deodorants can cost more upfront than supermarket antiperspirants.
 That’s because of higher-quality raw materials, smaller production runs, and sustainable packaging.
 Many also last longer per application because pastes and concentrated sticks only require a small amount.
 When you factor in durability and the value of choosing skin-kind, environmentally conscious products, the cost difference shrinks.
 For many Aussies, the extra couple of dollars is a worthwhile trade-off for comfort, peace of mind and sustainability.

 And performance?
 A common myth is that natural deodorants don’t stand up to the Aussie summer.
 The truth is, with the right formula and format, they absolutely can.
 Stronger pastes and extra-strength sticks with magnesium and zinc will keep you fresh on the hottest days, while gentle roll-ons and crystals are perfect for everyday wear.
+Once you find a natural deodorant that actually works in Australian heat, it becomes as set-and-forget as your old antiperspirant.

 Natural Deodorant vs Antiperspirant: What’s the Difference?